Gekko Systems just donated $318.90

 “We felt very broken,” she said.
 “I just wanted to curl up in a ball.”

-Scans revealed a devastating answer: every bone in his tiny body had multiple fractures.
+Scans revealed a devastating answer: every bone in his tiny body had some form of break.
 Further testing confirmed osteopetrosis, a rare genetic condition where bones become overly dense and brittle.
+Colton underwent an urgent bone marrow transplant and spent much of his early life in intensive care.
+Recovery took close to a year.

 By fundraising your way this August, you’ll help us find cures for genetic diseases and cancers that can save the lives of kids like Colton.